Economy of Punjab, India: Pollution

 Rice and wheat are doublecropped in Punjab, with rice stalks being burned off of millions of acres prior to the planting of wheat.
 This widespread practice is polluting and wasteful.

+Burning of rice residues after harvest, to quickly prepare the land for wheat planting, around Sangrur, SE Punjab, India.

 In Punjab, the consumption of fertiliser per hectare is 223.46 kg as compared to 90 kg nationally.
 In recent years, a drop in productivity has been observed, mainly due to falling soil fertility.
 This is believed to be due to excessive use of fertilisers and pesticides over years.
 Another worry is the rapidly falling water table on which almost 90% of the agricultural land depends; alarming drops have been witnessed in recent years.
 By some estimates, groundwater is falling by 1 m or more per year.